Current Graduate Fellows

 Virginia Space Grant Consortium Graduate Fellowship

-Christopher Krier is a third year doctoral candidate from Clemson, South Carolina.
+Christopher Krier is a fourth year doctoral candidate from Clemson, South Carolina.
 He completed his undergraduate degree in Physics at Clemson University in 2017.

 His previous experience includes working with Jens Oberheide at Clemson University on the analysis of data from the NASA/TIMED mission.